 IMM2041H - Techniques in Immunology

-While not finalized, this course is scheduled to be offered in the 20171 term.
-Additionally, IMM2041H is reserved only for students in the Applied Immunology MSc program.
+Priority in IMM2041H is given to students in the Applied Immunology MSc program.

 The course aims to build knowledge in common analytical techniques used in immunology: chiefly, immunohistology and flow cytometry.
 It will teach how to stain tissue samples using immunofluorescence and immunohistochemistry, as well analyze single cell suspensions via flow cytometry.
 Additionally, methods in proper image/data quantification/analysis will be taught.
 The course will also cover the various applications of these techniques and will include lectures, tutorials and practicum sessions.